AdobeDocs/experience-manager-cloud-service.de-DE/help/security/traffic-filter-rules-including-waf.md

 <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. Um WAF-Regeln zu konfigurieren, muss WAF in Cloud Manager aktiviert werden, wie unten für die neuen und bestehenden Programmszenarien beschrieben.
-Beachten Sie, dass eine separate Lizenz für WAF erworben werden muss.
+1. Wenn WAF-Regeln lizenziert sind, sollten Sie die Funktion in Cloud Manager aktivieren, wie unten für die neuen und bestehenden Programmszenarien beschrieben.

    1. Um WAF in einem neuen Programm zu konfigurieren, überprüfen Sie die **WAF-DDOS-Schutz** Kontrollkästchen auf der **Sicherheit** Registerkarte bei [ein Produktionsprogramm hinzufügen.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)